MicroEJ/docs/SDK6UserGuide/install.rst

 - Download and copy :download:`this file <resources/microej.init.gradle.kts>` in the previously created folder.

-At this stage, you can already build a project from the command line, for example, by executing the command ``gradle build`` at the root of the project.
+At this stage, you can already build a project from the command line, for example, by executing the command ``./gradlew build`` at the root of the project.
 But let's continue the installation process to have a complete development environment.

 .. note::